Heather Templeton Dill

 Heather Templeton Dill is president of the John Templeton Foundation.
-Most recently, she served as executive liaison to the president under her father, the late Dr. Jack Templeton.
+Prior to assuming this role in 2015, she served as executive liaison to the president under her father, the late Dr. Jack Templeton.
 Dill is the granddaughter of the late Sir John Templeton.

 She holds a master’s degree in American history from Villanova University and is a graduate of the University of Notre Dame with a B.A. in history and a concentration in public policy.